Chatham Island Resource Management Document 2018 – Partially Operative

 The Chatham Islands’ geology, isolation, topography, climate and soils have given rise to unique natural environments.
 Many of the animal and plant species present are endemic to the Chatham Islands.
 Forest cover is now rare in northern and central Chatham Island and the north of Pitt Island.
 Some of the remaining areas, particularly many small forest remnants, are under pressure from the effects of stock and wind.
 Wetlands are affected by grazing, occasional burning and activities such as sphagnum moss harvesting.
 Pests such as possums continue to cause damage while indigenous species, such as akeake have been used for firewood purposes.
 As a consequence, habitats of much of the indigenous fauna have been severely affected by reduction in area and fragmentation and are also vulnerable to predators such as cats and rats.
 Some natural features and landscapes can potentially be adversely affected by development pressures.
 Retention of natural resources has benefits for the community in terms of the character of the Islands, amenity values, visual appreciation, conservation and as an attraction for visitors.

-The coastal environment is important to the Chatham Islands and beyond because it is a major economic resource for commercial fishing, has great potential for marine farming, and port related activities.
-These sometimes conflicting activities place pressure on the marine environment but the longer term impacts of some of these activities are not well understood.
+The coastal environment is important to the Chatham Islands and beyond because it is a major economic resource for commercial fishing, has great potential for marine farming, and port-related activities.
+These sometimes conflicting activities place pressure on the marine environment but the long term impacts of some of these activities are not well understood.
 Legislative changes in respect of aquaculture activities and the foreshore and seabed may have implications for responses in respect of policy development and subsequent processing of resource consents.

 Resource Management Document